ajitjadhav10/My-Learnings/Data_Zoomcamp_Notes/README.md

 ## Module 1

+**- Video 1.1**

 What is a data-pipeline?
 - In simple words, it is a set of steps that are applied to the data when moving it from one source to another.

 ### Introduction to Docker
-- Learnt the basics of docker
+- Learnt the basics of docker.
-- Created the docker file, built the image
+- Created the docker file, built the image.
-- Created a basic pipeline and executed the pipeline
+- Created a basic pipeline and executed the pipeline.

+**- Video 1.2**
+- Learnt how to access postgres using docker.
+- Ingested data from jupyter notebook into postgres database.

+Things to do: go through the video again to revise.